 How long does it take to save for a house deposit?

 How long it takes to save up for a house deposit depends on a number of factors: your income, your expenses, and where you want to buy.
-Depending on where you live in Australia, saving for a house deposit can take anywhere from a couple of years to nearly a decade.
-This doesn’t take into account rising house prices, which is one of the biggest challenges facing first home buyers.
+Depending on where you live in Australia, saving for a house deposit can take anywhere from a few years to nearly a decade.
+However, this doesn't take into account rising house prices, which is one of the biggest challenges facing first home buyers.

 What can I use as a deposit?

-Now that you know how much you need to save and how long it will take you to reach that goal, how much do you actually have to save?
+Now that you know how much you need to save and how long it might take you to reach that goal, how much do you actually have to save?
 Can you access funds from other sources?
+Let's check some options.

 Can I use my super as a deposit?